fergusmclellan/ds_techtest/README.md

 3. The default input .csv file and default output summary file can be changed using the -i and -o flags.
    Use "python datashed.py --help" for more information

-The Jenkinsfile which was used for testing the script in Docker is included on Github.

 Due to the use of Pandas, a Jupyter Notebook of the prototype solution is also included here for convenience.

 ## Output files